apavlushina/EvolutionOfTrust-client/README.md

 ## Still to do

 - Make the app responsive!
 - Now the game works till 5 turns.
-Better to give choise to the user which amout if rounds does he want
+Better if the user can choose which amount of rounds does he want
 - Add an option to play with computer if nobody want to join)

 ## Technologies used for this project